odoo/owl/doc/reference/props.md

   };
 ```

+Note: the props validation code is done by using the [validate utility function](utils.md#validate).

 ## Good Practices

 A `props` object is a collection of values that come from the parent.
 As such,